bestia-dev/mem2_server/mem2/pkg/README.md

 Things are changing fast.
-This is the situation on 2019-04-16.
+This is the situation on 2019-05-10.
 Luciano Bestia
 Read the `Last project` first:
 https://github.com/LucianoBestia/mem1
 # mem2
 Learning to use Rust Wasm/WebAssembly with Dodrio Virtual Dom and WebSockets communication - second iteration.
-The simple memory game is for kids.
+This is a simple memory game for kids.
 The images are funny cartoon characters from the alphabet.
 The cards grid is only 4x4.
-For fun I added the sounds of Morse alphabet codes and show the International Aviation spelling on the screen.
+For fun I added
+- the sounds of Morse alphabet codes and
+- the International Aviation spelling.

 You can play the game here:
 https://bestiavm02.southeastasia.cloudapp.azure.com